 5.2 GCW in the context of GTN-P

-5.2.1 H Landuit presented a summary of the Global Terrestrial Network – Permafrost (GTN-P) activities (www.gtnpdatabase.org), highlighting the opportunities for collaboration with GCW.
+5.2.1 H Lantuit presented a summary of the Global Terrestrial Network – Permafrost (GTN-P) activities (www.gtnpdatabase.org), highlighting the opportunities for collaboration with GCW.
 A detailed summary on GTN-P is available in Annex 9 and an account of the International Permafrost Association is available in Annex 10.

-5.2.2 H Landuit noted that GTN-P separated from IPA, and has redefined its focus and strategy, the user needs and benefits, data policy, authorship and aims, and most importantly defined what they will NOT do.
-He noted that the redesigned database could be made interoperable with GCW Data Portal and asked the GCW Data Portal Team for continuing the collaboration under way. [action].
-He also noted the lack of a metadata vocabulary for permafrost variables, which makes the data exchange difficult, and the potential for collaboration with GCW, to develop it.[action]
+5.2.2 H Lantuit noted that GTN-P separated from IPA, and has redefined its focus and strategy, the user needs and benefits, data policy, authorship and aims, and most importantly defined what they will NOT do.
+He noted that the redesigned database could be made interoperable with GCW Data Portal and asked the GCW Data Portal Team for continuing the collaboration under way. [action] He also noted the lack of a metadata vocabulary for permafrost variables, which makes the data exchange difficult, and the potential for collaboration with GCW, to develop it.[action]

-5.2.3 H Landuit recommended that GCW works to make itself more visible, including via publications, e.g. a paper on the GCW Data Portal, similar to that published on the new database of GTN-P, or papers on the state of the cryosphere, as that published by GTN-P on the state of the permafrost temp in 2016.
+5.2.3 H Lantuit recommended that GCW works to make itself more visible, including via publications, e.g. a paper on the GCW Data Portal, similar to that published on the new database of GTN-P, or papers on the state of the cryosphere, as that published by GTN-P on the state of the permafrost temp in 2016.
 Publicizing the results of the GCW will help in securing additional funding for its contributors and as a whole, to support further development, in a similar manner as the GTN-P, which has secured funding from multiple sources PALMOD, INTERACT II, GTN-P, HGF-RSF (2018-2020)

 5.2.4 B Goodison recommended the consideration about promoting operationalizing the existing borehole sites with the Meteorological Services in the respective countries, as a way to ensure longer term sustainability and easier data exchange [action]

-5.2.5 H Landuit asked GCW Best Practices Team to focus on developing the standard of measurement for permafrost and seasonally frozen ground, which is critical to GTN-P for promoting increase of standardization at its stations, e.g. recommended depths of measurement for temperature.
+5.2.5 H Lantuit asked GCW Best Practices Team to focus on developing the standard of measurement for permafrost and seasonally frozen ground, which is critical to GTN-P for promoting increase of standardization at its stations, e.g. recommended depths of measurement for temperature.
 This should include defining what means to run an operational network, potentially connecting to existing AWS.
-H Landuit expressed a keen interest in contributing to the development of the Best Practices guide, the section on permafrost, and has asked the Best Practices Team for the definition of the requirements [action].
+H Lantuit expressed a keen interest in contributing to the development of the Best Practices guide, the section on permafrost, and has asked the Best Practices Team for the definition of the requirements [action].

-5.2.6 H Landuit committed to nominated someone from GTN-P, directly involved with the network should be invited [action]
+5.2.6 H Lantuit committed to nominated someone from GTN-P, directly involved with the network should be invited [action]

 5.3 ECMWF contribution to GCW